mpicbg-scicomp/tissue_miner/README.md

 About
 =================

 **TissueMiner** is a framework to track cells and groups of cells (rois) in space an and time.
-It allows to calculate statisitcs about lineage, shape, deformation and topology.
-It comes along with various tools to visulize these data.
+It allows to calculate statistics about lineage, shape, deformation and topology.
+It comes along with various tools to visualize these data.

 ![alt tag](https://raw.githubusercontent.com/mpicbg-scicomp/tissue_miner/master/docs/readme_screenshots/stripes_0.jpg)